Cole-Hayden/rubyTodo/README.md

 https://todopercipia-cwh8b4.c9users.io/lists

-Creating the to do list in ruby on rails is a very easy.
+Creating the to do list in ruby on rails is very easy.
-to begin setting up the databse model you run the command
+To begin setting up the databse model you run the command

 rails g scaffold lists description:string completed:boolean